Being a manager is no walk in the park. 🏃♂️

 (If you’ve been working there for a while, you’ll have a head-start).

 It is also important to give employees the chance to gradually adapt to the new work frame and to the new management style.

 People often struggle with change, especially when things have been the same way for a long time.

-If you change everything at once, things will just get confusing and you’ll annoy your employees (would you like it if someone walked in and thought they knew everything?!)
+If you change everything at once, things will just get confusing and you’ll annoy your employees.

 So, there you have it; 7 of the most common mistakes new managers make time and time again.